Science fiction on television: British television science fiction

 British television science fiction began in 1938 when the broadcast medium was in its infancy with the transmission of a partial adaptation of Karel Čapek's play R.U.R..
 Despite an occasionally chequered history, programmes in the genre have been produced by both the BBC and the largest commercial channel, ITV.
-Doctor Who is listed in the Guinness World Records as the longest-running science fiction television show in the world and as the "most successful" science fiction series of all time.

-Other British cult series are Space: 1999 and Red Dwarf.
+Nigel Kneale's The Quatermass Experiment (1953) and its sequels have been called "one of BBC Television's earliest audience successes" and Kneale became "one of the most influential television and film writers to emerge in the 1950s".
+Doctor Who, which launched in 1963 and ran until 1989, then was revived in 2005, was listed in the Guinness World Records in 2006 as the longest-running science fiction television show in the world and as the "most successful" science fiction series of all time.
+Other cult British series in the science fiction genre include The Tomorrow People, Space: 1999, Blake's 7, Star Cops and Red Dwarf.

 Canadian science fiction television

 Science fiction in Canada was produced by the CBC as early as the 1950s.
 In the 1970s, CTV produced The Starlost.
 In the 1980s, Canadian animation studios including Nelvana, began producing a growing proportion of the world market in animation.

 In the 1990s, Canada became an important player in live action speculative fiction on television, with dozens of series like Forever Knight, Robocop, and most notably The X-Files and Stargate SG-1.
 Many series have been produced for youth and children's markets, including Deepwater Black and MythQuest.

 In the first decade of the 21st century, changes in provincial tax legislation prompted many production companies to move from Toronto to Vancouver.
 Recent popular series produced in Vancouver include The Dead Zone, Smallville, Andromeda, Stargate Atlantis, Stargate Universe, The 4400, Sanctuary and the reimagined Battlestar Galactica.

 Because of the small size of the domestic television market, most Canadian productions involve partnerships with production studios based in the United States and Europe.
 However, in recent years, new partnership arrangements are allowing Canadian investors a growing share of control of projects produced in Canada and elsewhere.